History and Results

-Held events or hosted weekend gatherings in New Orleans, Washington, D.C., the San Francisco Bay area, New York, and Cambridge/Boston focused on various classmate-sponsored nonprofit Bridges, including Justice Aid, White Pony Express, Roots of Music, and Treme Neighborhood Association.
+Held events or hosted weekend gatherings in New Orleans, Washington, D.C., the San Francisco Bay area, Chicago, New York, and Cambridge/Boston focused on various classmate-sponsored nonprofit Bridges, including Justice Aid, White Pony Express, Roots of Music, and Treme Neighborhood Association.

 Connected classmates with specific skill areas to other classmates with nonprofits needing help, such as Andrea Kirsh advising Yeou-cheng Ma’s Children’s Orchestra Society (NYC) and Rob Lawrence advising White Pony Express.

-For the Benazir Bhutto Leadership Program, our first Class Act, participated in a Harvard Club of the North Shore event with a talk by Peter Galbraith 73 attended by over 100 alumni and guests, and co-hosted (with the Weatherhead Center for International Affairs) an Assembly entitled “Leading in the Muslim World: What would Benazir Do Today,” convened by Jacqueline Bhabha, Harvard Law and Public Health professor and human rights lawyer, and featuring expert panelists as well as HR73 classmates and Bhutto Program scholars for morning and afternoon panels.
+For the Benazir Bhutto Leadership Program, our first Class Act, participated in a Harvard Club of the North Shore event with a talk by Peter Galbraith attended by over 100 alumni and guests, and co-hosted (with the Weatherhead Center for International Affairs) an Assembly entitled “Leading in the Muslim World: What would Benazir Do Today,” convened by Jacqueline Bhabha, Harvard Law and Public Health professor and human rights lawyer, and featuring expert panelists as well as HR73 classmates and Bhutto Program scholars for morning and afternoon panels.
 View the videos here.
 This past spring we also held our second Weatherhead Assembly that sought to answer the question, "What's Wrong with Democracy?"
 Guests included Washington Post journalist Sylvester Monroe, and Nobel Prize winner Roger Myerson.
 View the videos here!

-Convened an Advisory Panel and Steering Committee for the Benazir Bhutto Leadership Program (BBLP)-- the fellowship for which will support Mason Fellows program at the Harvard Kennedy School of Government --and developed relationships with current mid-career and other scholars at HKS and elsewhere at Harvard.
-The Fellowship has been established and we expect a Fellow at HKS in the Fall of 2018.
+Convened an Advisory Panel and Steering Committee for the Benazir Bhutto Leadership Program (BBLP) --- the fellowship for which will support Mason Fellows program at the Harvard Kennedy School of Government --- and developed relationships with current mid-career and other scholars at HKS and elsewhere at Harvard.
+The Fellowship has been established and we welcomed two Fellows to HKS in the Fall of 2018.

 Convened classmates with expertise in environmental issues, with a view to identifying a specific issue or issues among the many that need attention.

-Convened classmates with interest in human rights issues, currently working to develop an event related to judicial reform with overcrowded prisons as a broad topic, to be staged in New York in the spring of 2018, and live-streamed on social media.
+Convened classmates with interest in human rights issues, sponsoring a Jeffersonian Dinner related to judicial reform with overcrowded prisons as the topic, in New York in the spring of 2018.